 Sometimes I wonder, are modern people really smarter than chickens?
 Why did they formulate such radical ideas as individualism and feminism to justify behaviors that are not in the best interests of mankind as a whole?
 Why are they so obsessed with self-interest and personal rights but apathetic to other people?
 Why do they mistreat, exploit, take advantage of, bully, rob, abuse, torture and slaughter their own kind?
 Why do they greedily accumulate wealth far exceeding their personal needs at the expense of their fellow human beings?
 Why, little by little, did they throw away all the values that held them together and made them strong as a species?

 But I don't think the world can go on like this for long.
 As a species we are part of nature and the law of nature overrules the law of men.
 The success of mankind depends on the solidarity and cooperation of its members, and we are endowed with this ability.
-As long as there are men and women, there will be love, children, family, family values, teamwork and cooperation, so radical ideologies like egoism, individualism and feminism will fail.
+As long as there are men and women, there will be love, children, family, family values, teamwork and cooperation, so radical ideologies like egoism, liberalism, individualism and feminism will fail.
 Family will always be the cornerstone of human civilization.
 Our collective desire to survive and our collective conscience reject what is bad for the species.
 After all, we must succeed not as individuals but as a species.
-That is why in times like this more and more people turn to tango, a dance that connects us, a dance that requires teamwork and cooperation, a dance that teaches people to love, and a dance that is consistent with family values.
-(See Tango Is the Search of a Dream.)
+That is why in times like now more and more people turn to tango, a dance that connects us, a dance that requires teamwork and cooperation, a dance that teaches people to love, and a dance that is consistent with family values (see Tango Is the Search for a Dream).

 October 28, 2016